 The Estuary Estates Design and Environmental Guidelines address a range of environmental and design matters.
-They are used as Resource Consent application assessment criteria to enable the Estuary Estates Structure Plan provisions to be properly interpreted to achieve the outcomes.
+They are used as Resource Consent application assessment criteria to enable the Estuary Estates Structure Plan provisions to be properly interpreted to achieve the objectives of this Chapter outcomes.